For some paddlers, having high-performing and carefully selected equipment is an essential part of their paddle boarding experience.

-Performance boards are sometimes used for safety training and rescues, which require upgraded stainless steel d-ring attachment points at the nose and tail of the board.
+Performance boards are sometimes used for safety training and rescues, which require upgraded stainless steel D-ring attachment points at the nose and tail of the board.

-Performance oriented boards will come with upgraded accessories in the kit, which may include a rolling travel case with large ruggedized wheels, a dual action air pump that inflates the board more quickly than a standard pump, and a pocketable gauge for taking pressure readings on the fly to confirm proper air pressure which is critical for peak performance.
+Performance-oriented boards will come with upgraded accessories in the kit, which may include a rolling travel case with large ruggedized wheels, a dual action air pump that inflates the board more quickly than a standard pump, and a pocketable gauge for taking pressure readings on the fly to confirm proper air pressure which is critical for peak performance.

 If you look closely at the shape, fin system, deck pad features, materials and components of a board, you can more easily judge whether it offers you the extra level of performance or customization that you are looking for.

-For example, let’s say that speed is you main consideration and you’re planning to use the board entirely on flat water and avoiding strong currents, chop, or wind.
+For example, let’s say that speed is your main consideration and you’re planning to use the board entirely on flat water and avoiding strong currents, chop, or wind.
 In this case, you could choose a board with a sleek outline and a single center fin, as you won’t need a configurable fin system that would be used in more varied or challenging conditions.

 We would advise to look and compare features, decide where you want to paddle and in what kind of water, and look for real features that will serve your needs - not gimmicks or window dressing.
 A board that can be paddled in the locations and environment where you plan to paddle and have the level of adaptability you are looking for can be your true performance enthusiast/sport board.

-See our top high performance paddle board picks here.
+See our top high-performance paddle board picks here.

 Pumped Up SUP is an online store specializing in high-performance inflatable stand up paddle boards and accessories.
 We're always happy to answer your questions - just give us a call at 1-877-777-1769.